Michael Falcon

 Michael Falcon (21 July 1888 – 27 February 1976) was a British Conservative Party politician and an amateur cricketer who played first-class cricket from 1908 to 1936.

-Falcon was the son of Michael Falcon of Hotstead House, Norwich and his wife Isabella (née Mordy) from Workington in Cumberland.
+Falcon was the son of Michael Falcon of Horstead House, Norwich and his wife Isabella (née Mordy) from Workington in Cumberland.
 He was educated at Harrow School and at Pembroke College, Cambridge, where he graduated B.A. and LL.B. in 1910, and was called to the bar in 1911 at the Inner Temple.

 During World War I he was a captain in the Territorial Force from 1915 to 1918.

 He was elected at the 1918 general election as the Member of Parliament (MP) for East Norfolk, and held the seat until his defeat at the 1923 general election.